Advocacy

 Social Benefits Schemes

-Though artists are usually extremely enterprising and entrepreneurial, because of the precarious nature of their profession, sometimes they have the need to seek social security support.
+Although artists are often extremely enterprising and entrepreneurial, the precarious nature of their profession sometimes necessitates the need to seek social security support.

 Superannuation